-Skip not only the alcohol, but all drinks during your meals.
-It is necessary to drink 2 to 2,5 liter of water during the day, but don’t drink during half an hour before the meal until half an hour after you finished.
+Skip not only the alcohol but all drinks during your meals.
+It is necessary to drink 2 to 2,5 liters of water during the day, but don’t drink for half an hour before the meal until half an hour after you finished.

 3. Chewing, chewing, chewing

-A well-chewed hamburger is even healthier that a hardly chewed salad.
+A well-chewed hamburger is even healthier than a hardly chewed salad.
 Not that I propose eating hamburgers, but to give emphasis to the benefits of chewing!

 It does make our meals a bit less social, I must admit.
 When you are chewing every bite of food at least 50 times, there is no time to talk!
 LOL